Syndrome aware mitigation of logical errors: Appendix

-Operationally, each protocol $EM_{\boldsymbol{s}}$ involves modifications to the given circuit $C$, as well as a post-processing of the outcomes of measuring $O$ at the end of the resulting modified circuits.
+Each protocol $EM_{\boldsymbol{s}}$ involves modifications to the given circuit $C$, as well as a post-processing of the outcomes of measuring $O$ (or a related logical observable) at the end of the resulting modified circuits.
 Some of these circuit modifications may be $\boldsymbol{s}$-independent, shared by all protocols $EM_{\boldsymbol{s}}$, and performed prior to circuit execution, as in standard EM and in ExtLEM.
-However, some circuit modifications may be $\boldsymbol{s}$-dependent, and must therefore be performed as adaptive logic during circuit execution, after the relevant part of the global syndrome $\boldsymbol{s}$ is measured, in analogy with the recovery operation of EC.
+However, some circuit modifications may be $\boldsymbol{s}$-dependent, and must therefore be performed adaptively, during circuit execution, and after the relevant part of the global syndrome $\boldsymbol{s}$ is measured, in analogy with the recovery operation of EC (see Algorithm \ref{Algo: FG-SALEM-QP} for an explicit example).